syncfusion-content/winui-docs/winui/Rating/Precision.md

 # Precision in WinUI Rating

-The rating value can be provided with three options such as full, half, and exact using the `Precision` property.
+The Rating control provides option to set an accuracy level for ratings with flexible precision to handle full, half, or exact values using the `Precision` property.
 The default value is `Full`.

 ## Full